Outreachy Winter 2023

 Please follow the installation instructions.
 If you have a UNIX machine (Linux or MacOS) you can install Ersilia directly.
 If you are using a windows machine you will need a Virtual Machine or a Windows Subsystem Linux (WSL).

-We will first make sure ersilia works by running the following commands:
+- 1.Testing that Ersilia works: we will first make sure ersilia works by running the following commands:

 ersilia --help #this should output the command options for ersilia

-Once we are sure ersilia is recognised in the CLI, we will test a very simple model
+- 2.Once we are sure ersilia is recognised in the CLI, we will test a very simple model

 ersilia -v fetch eos3b5e